 Michaelerplatz square has its fair share of buildings rich in history and one example is Palais Herberstein.
-Though this proud townhouse might just be more famous for what came before it.
+Though this proud townhouse might be more famous for its predecessor.

 - Built on the site of Palais Dietrichstein, which housed Café Griensteidl (a legendary literary coffee house)